How to Use PropertyIQ Scores to Pick a Real Estate Market

 What the Score Measures

 A score of 50 represents the state average for that geography type.
-Above 50: better than average.
-Below 50: worse than average.
+Above 50: the market is expected to outperform its state.
+Below 50: expected to underperform its state.

 Reading the Score in Context